samipak458/samipak458/README.md

 people, and building community.
 Some technology I enjoyed working with include Html/CSS, React.js, Node.js, Express.js and MongoDB.
 Recently, I earned an **"Open Sourcer"** badge from **Microsoft** for outstanding contributions to Microsoft Repositories.

 I participated in the first-ever **Student Ambassador Bug Bash**.
-I improved the readability and usability of the **Microsoft Learn Documentations and Modules** that contain GitHub, C#, and Azure Static Web Apps content and service overall!
+I improved the readability and usability of the **Microsoft Learn** Documentations and Modules that contain GitHub, C#, and Azure Static Web Apps content and service overall!

-I found **five bugs in Microsoft Learn Azure Static Web Apps Documentation and one bug each in the Microsoft Learn GitHub and C# module**.
+I found **5 bugs in Microsoft Learn Azure Static Web Apps Documentation and 1 bug each in the Microsoft Learn GitHub and C# module**.
 I make Learn modules better by clearing the confusing part of docs which bridges the gap in existing Microsoft Learn documentation and I also spot the error which is not defined in docs.
 By identifying these bugs, I make the user experience better.

 > ### “It’s the possibility of having dream come true that makes life so interesting.”